ericpan64/DuGuo-Chinese-Reading-App/README.md

 - ... other ideas tbd - view + contribute in the [Issues](https://github.com/ericpan64/DuGuo-Chinese-Reading-App/issues) tab!

 This app is designed in particular for L2 (second-language) learners, though hopefully it is useful for all levels of Chinese learning!

-Check it out at [duguo.app](https://duguo.app)!
-"Production" is hosted on GCP while this repository contains all code and configuration to run an instance locally using docker-compose (from the root directory, run `docker-compose up`).

 ### Tech Stack
 The app has 2 microservices: